goelankitt/virtualswift/README.md

-# Virtualswift - Swift virtual environment builder.
+# virtualswift - Swift virtual environment builder.

 Virtualswift is a tool for creating isolated 'virtual' swift environments.